SigmaWe/EvalBase/README.md

-# PairFact source code for ACL submission

-To run:

-    pip3 install -r requirements.txt
-    python3 eval.py

-The results will be in the `results/` folder.

 # An evaluation framework for text-to-text generation tasks

 EvalBase allow easy testing of new text-to-text generation metrics.
 A computer program or a machine learning model that can generate text from text is called a **system**.
 Such text-to-text generation tasks can be __summarization__, __translation__, or even __question answering__.
 Correspondingly, the systems for such tasks are called **summarizers**, **translators**, and **answer**.